-TikTok says report of potential sale to Elon Musk ‘pure fiction’
+TikTok says reports of potential sale to Elon Musk are ‘pure fiction’

-Video-sharing platform dismisses report claiming Chinese government is considering sale to tech billionaire.
+Video-sharing platform dismisses reports that the Chinese government is considering its sale to Tesla and SpaceX CEO.

-TikTok has dismissed as “pure fiction” a report claiming that the Chinese government is considering the platform’s sale to Elon Musk to avoid a ban in the United States.
+TikTok has dismissed as “pure fiction” reports claiming that the Chinese government is considering allowing the sale of the platform to Elon Musk so it can continue operating in the United States.

-Bloomberg News on Tuesday reported that Chinese officials are in preliminary talks about the potential sale to avoid a ban scheduled to take effect if China-based owner ByteDance does not sell off its US operation by January 19.
+Bloomberg News and The Wall Street Journal reported on Tuesday that Chinese officials have discussed allowing the sale to the Tesla and SpaceX CEO to avoid a ban scheduled to take effect on Sunday unless China-based owner ByteDance sells off TikTok’s US operations.

+While Beijing officials would “strongly prefer” that TikTok remains under the control of Beijing-based ByteDance, senior Chinese officials have begun to debate “contingency plans”, Bloomberg said.

+Beijing has not communicated its contingency plans to ByteDance, The Wall Street Journal reported, citing unnamed people familiar with the discussions.

-The report, which cited unnamed people familiar with the matter, said one scenario being discussed would involve TikTok being combined into Musk’s social media platform X.
+The Bloomberg report, which also cited unnamed people familiar with the matter, said one scenario being discussed would involve TikTok being combined into Musk’s social media platform X.

-Bloomberg said it was not clear how Musk, the world’s richest person with an estimated worth of more than $400bn, would carry out the transaction or if he would need to sell some of his other assets to complete any sale.
+Bloomberg said it was not clear how Musk, the world’s richest person with an estimated net worth of more than $400bn, would carry out the transaction or if he would need to sell some of his other assets to complete any sale.

-TikTok did not immediately respond to Al Jazeera’s request for comment, but a spokesperson was quoted telling the BBC, HuffPost and Variety: “We can’t be expected to comment on pure fiction.”
+Responding to the reports on Tuesday, a TikTok spokesperson told Al Jazeera: “We cannot be expected to comment on pure fiction.”

 The US Supreme Court is considering the constitutionality of the looming ban after TikTok filed a legal challenge against the related Protecting Americans from Foreign Adversary Controlled Applications Act.